 Consequences are most effective with students when they deal directly with the problem in a timely manner and in a way that students view as fair and impartial.
-School personnel who interact with students are expected to use disciplinary action only when warranted and to place emphasis on the students' ability to grow in self-discipline.
+School personnel who interact with students are expected to use disciplinary action only when warranted and to place emphasis on the students' ability to grow in self-discipline, not in a punitive manner.

-When choosing interventions and consequences for students' behavior, teachers, administrators, and staff must balance the District's goals of eliminating school disruptions and maximizing student instructional time.
+When choosing interventions and consequences for students' behavior, teachers, administrators, and staff must balance the District's goals of eliminating school disruptions and student/staff safety as well as maximizing student instructional time.
 Prior to disciplining students, the following factors shall be considered: